© Crown copyright 2019

 It will be seen below that a chartered land surveyor or other suitably qualified professional will normally have to endorse a determined boundary plan with a certificate.
 But even where this is not necessary, it is recommended that such a professional should prepare the plan.

-A surveyor will normally survey the boundary to be determined in one of two ways.
+A surveyor will normally survey the boundary to be determined in one of 2 ways.

 - By the use of measurements from permanent features.